Getting Through Fentanyl Withdrawal: What You Need to Know

 Fentanyl is a synthetic opioid.
-It has been approved by the U.S. Food and Drug Administration as a pain-relief medication and anesthetic.
+It has been approved by the U.S. Food and Drug Administration as a pain-relief medication and an anesthetic.
 While highly potent, fentanyl also has a high potential for dependence and abuse.
-Hence, suddenly reducing intake or stopping this opioid leads to fentanyl withdrawal, a condition characterized by highly unpleasant conditions.
+Hence, suddenly reducing intake or stopping this opioid leads to fentanyl withdrawal, a condition characterized by highly unpleasant symptoms.

 At the NuView Treatment Center, we offer specialized and personalized treatment and care for those suffering from fentanyl dependence.
 Our treatment plans comprise comprehensive therapy and support to address the physical and psychological aspects of fentanyl dependence and withdrawal.
 We believe in empowering our clients to overcome opioid use disorder and ensure lasting recovery through evidence-based treatments, counseling, and personalized care plans.

-What Are Fentanyl Withdrawal?
+What is Fentanyl Withdrawal?

 Fentanyl is a synthetic (or man-made) opioid, which has a high potential for dependence and abuse.
 Therefore, if one becomes dependent or addicted to fentanyl, then their body adapts to a certain level of fentanyl.
 If this is reduced or stopped abruptly, then fentanyl withdrawal symptoms begin to appear.